spinnylights/vulkan-notes/vulkan_notes.md

    A swapchain will need to be set up at least once, but can be long-lived under some circumstances.
 However, because it is associated with a surface, it needs to be reconstructed if the surface changes, such as during a window resize.
-This implies that the graphics object needs to keep track of its associated window somehow in order to query it for changes during a `draw` call, although the user probably doesn't need to be aware of this.

 1. To actually make use of the `VkImage`s in the swapchain, we need to create